 ☰ Click here to show or hide information

-Education: Mechanical Engineering Major
+Education: B.S. in Mechanical Engineering

 Leadership Track Status: Has Not Started